successible/cleanslate/README.md

 HASURA_GRAPHQL_JWT_SECRET='{ "type": "RS256", "audience": "<XXX>", "issuer": "https://securetoken.google.com/<XXX>", "jwk_url": "https://www.googleapis.com/service_accounts/v1/jwk/securetoken@system.gserviceaccount.com" }'
 ```

+- Download your service account from `https://console.firebase.google.com`.
+Navigate to the `home` directory of server.
+You can do that via `cd ~`.
+Once there, create the `.cleanslate` folder.
+Stick the file inside it.
+Name the file `service-account.json`.
+That way your server can issue JWTs for users who want to access Clean Slate via the API.

 - Remove these items from your `.env`: `JWT_SIGNING_SECRET`.

 ## How do I contribute to Clean Slate?